bareos/bareos/docs/manuals/source/TasksAndConcepts/Plugins.rst

 Description of the new Bareos Python plugin API for Bareos >= 20
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Since Bareos :sinceVersion:`20: Python3`, two Python plugins exist for
-each Bareos daemon, where the **python-** prefix means that the module supports
+each Bareos daemon, where the **python-** prefix means that the plugin supports
 Python 2, and the **python3-** prefix supports Python 3.

 The following six plugins now exist: